Can You Put A Crock-Pot In The Oven – Are Slow Cooker Inserts Oven Safe?

 |Instant Pot||Stainless steel||Yes|

-So can you put the ceramic part of a slow cooker in the oven?
-Yes, you can, but you have to be ready to face the consequences if the manufacturer suggests against it.
+So can you put your Crock-Pot insert into the oven?
+Yes, you can, but you have to be ready to face the consequences if the manufacturer guidelines suggests against it.

 Frequently Asked Questions